yevgeniyilyin/aws-certification/developer-associate/dev-associate-notes.md

 ---
 # SAM Templates
 - `sam init`, `sam build`
-- `sam package`: packages your application and uploaods to S3
+- `sam package`: packages your application and uploads to S3
 - `sam deploy`: deploys your application using CloudFormation
 - place the function code at the root level of the working directory with YAML file
 - use cloudformation package command to package the deployment